+Ex Officio Advisors: Assistant Chairs and Program Directors/ Coordinators

 The Chair of Chairs shall be elected from currently serving members for a two-year term.
-Election of the Chair of Chairs will coincide with the spring Department Chair elections, and the Chair of Chairs must be continuing as Department Chair for the remainder of their term.
+Election of the Chair of Chairs will coincide with the spring Department Chair elections, and the Chair of Chairs must be continuing as the Department Chair for the remainder of their term.

 Purpose/Charge